edwingeorge747/gnuradio-gsm-signalcapture/README.md

 # gnuradio-gsm-signal-capture
-A modified GNU Radio program that captures GSM signals at 906 MHz and outputs a text file with RSS values.
+A modified GNU Radio program that captures GSM signals at 906 MHz and outputs a text file with RSS values and time stamps.

 The text file contains metadata information with the time when the capture was taken.